kampersanda/LUBM-URIs/README.md

 $ go run ../main.go -mode merge
 ```

-If you want to apply more universities, please give the number to the argument of `Generator` (instead of 10).
+If you want to apply more universities, please give the number to the argument of `-univ` (instead of 10).

 As a result (in the case of 10 universities), `dataset.txt` of URIs will be generated at `workspace`, as follows.